-Discussions We find that the despite the different search methods and the belief that the search space contains diverse solutions, the key features of many top architectures in the DARTS (and NB201) space are largely similar to each other, and may collectively be viewed as variants to classical architectures.
+Discussions We find that the despite the different search strategies and the belief that the search space contains diverse solutions, the key features of many top architectures in the DARTS (and NB201) space are largely similar to each other, and may collectively be viewed as variants to classical architectures.
 This suggests a gap between the apparent and effective diversity of the search space, potentially explaining the discrepancy between the huge search space and the small performance variability.
-We also show highly complicated SoTA methods fail to significantly outperform random search with few mild constraints, further demonstrating that it is these simple traits, and not other complexities, that drive the performance.
-Consequently, we argue that we should rethink the role that existing cell-based search spaces play as the key (and sometimes the only) venue on which the search methods develop and iterate.
-While it is reassuring that we find elements known to perform well, we should not over-rely on such search spaces but should continuously improve on them.
-Also, while we do not rule out the possibility that there could be other good-performing architectures not represented by the patterns identified, it is doubtful whether the search space, while nominally huge, truly contains novel and performant architectures beyond our knowledge.
+We also show highly complicated SoTA methods fail to significantly outperform random search with few mild constraints, further demonstrating that it is these simple traits, instead of other complexities, that drives the performance.

+As a result, we argue that we should rethink the roles the existing cell-based search spaces play as the key (and sometimes the only) venue on which the search methods develop and iterate.
+While it is somewhat reassuring we find elements which are known to perform well, this should serve no more than a toy experiment and over-relying on such search spaces could impede progress in NAS: the fact that many algorithms find similar architectures in disguise makes it difficult to conclusively differentiate amongst them.
+Also, while we do not rule out the possibility that there could be other good-performing architectures not represented by the patterns identified, it is doubtful whether the search space, while nominally diverse, truly contains any novel good-performing architectures beyond what we already know.
+Consequently, spending vast resources into such a search space seems contradictory to the ambitious goal of NAS to discover novel and diverse architectures beyond manual design.